romantomjak/b2/README.md

 - [ ] Upload a file
 - [x] Download a file

-## TODO

-- add context to all operations - https://github.com/digitalocean/godo#examples

-## Authorization

-- have to get the account id in commands (also download url, api url, minimum part size, etc)
-- client must know how to re-try temporary authentication errors

 ## Contributing

 You can contribute in many ways and not just by changing the code!
 If you have any ideas, just open an issue and tell me what you think.